 Depending on the time of the ceremony, the couple may choose to serve coffee with desserts, in order to “wake up” their guests.
 This is because during dining celebrations, or shortly after, dancing celebrations occur!

 Finally, “loukomades” are another great dessert option.
-These are essentially balls made of dough that are deep fried, and one can serve them with honey or chocolate.
+These are essentially balls made of dough that are deep-fried, and one can serve them with honey or chocolate.
 Additionally, ice cream can definitely accompany this dessert option, as well as cinnamon.

-All in all, there are a great number of desserts once can incorporate for their wedding.
+All in all, there are a great number of desserts one can incorporate for their wedding.
 Once again, it is important to remember that the wedding type you choose will greatly influence your menu options!

 Other honorable mentions

 A great Greek wedding food tradition dish is the traditional bread salad (individuals commonly enjoy it during the summer months).
-This is essentially a seafood dish – a seafood salad- to be precise, that incudes scallops, calamari, mussels and crab.
+This is essentially a seafood dish – a seafood salad- to be precise, that includes scallops, calamari, mussels and crab.
 Cooks usually marinate it in a combination of olive oil and lemon.